zouyajing/multi_sensor_loclization_and_mapping/README.md

  It consists of :

-   (a) a mapping node based on graph-based optimization, which utilze RTK, IMU, NDT-based Lidar odometry, and loop closure;
+  - (a) a mapping node based on graph-based optimization, which utilze RTK, IMU, NDT-based Lidar odometry, and loop closure;

-   (b) a localization node based on ESKF, which utlized IMU, NDT-based map matching, motion model and velocity;
+   -(b) a localization node based on ESKF, which utlized IMU, NDT-based map matching, motion model and velocity;

-   (c) a localization node based on graph optimization, which utlized IMU, NDT-based map matching, motion model and velocity;
+   -(c) a localization node based on graph optimization, which utlized IMU, NDT-based map matching, motion model and velocity;

  ## Dependencies